 Gel caps should pull apart in the center, allowing you to sprinkle the powder inside over your dog's food.
 You can throw the capsule part away – it contains no active ingredients.

-Either way you go about giving your dog pills, when you open your pet's mouth, your dog is going to try to pull away and his tongue will start moving rapidly.
+Either way you go about giving your dog pills, when you open your pet's mouth, the dog is going to try to pull away and his tongue will start moving rapidly.
 It's a natural reaction and most dogs will respond to your actions this way.

 I always like to give my Chloe a healthy dog treat after I give her a pill as a reward.
-It gives her something positive to associate with taking medicine and it cheers her up!
+It gives her something positive to associate with taking medicine and it cheers her up.

 Next, lift your pet's cheek, and you'll see a pocket that forms between the back teeth and the cheek.
 This is where you are going to want to inject your dog's liquid medicine.
 When you're ready, take the filled syringe with the correct dosage of your dog's medicine and squirt it directly into that pocket that forms in the back of the dog's mouth.

-As soon as your dog feels the liquid enter his mouth, his natural reaction will be to swallow.
+As soon as your pupper feels the liquid enter his mouth, his natural reaction will be to swallow.
 If you have the option of choosing liquid medication or pills, liquid is probably the best bet.
 It's usually slightly easier to give a dog a liquid medicine rather than trying to get him to swallow a pill.